BernardoMG/dev-reTHINK-Hackathon/README.md

 # reTHINK Challenge

 This Repo is dedicated to help TADHack participants using reTHINK framework for web application development.
-First, helps with reTHINK configuration and give some guidelines on how to use it in web applications.
-Then, a challenge is presented, with several tasks that each participant must accomplish.
+First, it helps with reTHINK configuration and give some guidelines on how to use it in web applications.
+Then, a programming challenge is proposed, with several tasks that each participant should accomplish.
 At the end, is provided a form, which must be filled out by each participant.

 ## NVM, Node and NPM Installation